-The Ace of Diamonds Campgrounds also includes the Herkimer Diamond Mines, one of Central New York’s most unique geological features.
-Bring your own tools or rent them there, and dig into Earth’s surface to find various diamonds and minerals.
+The resort also includes the Herkimer Diamond Mines, one of Central New York’s most unique geological features.
+Bring your own tools or rent them there, and dig into Earth’s surface to find various crystals and minerals that are 500 million years old.
 For a more personal experience, you will have the opportunity to embark on a guided tour to collect minerals.

 In Rome, Delta Lake State Park is nestled on a scenic peninsula that extends into the Delta Reservoir.
 Located on a wooded and flat terrain, Delta Lake State Park makes for the perfect place to camp.
 You can pick from the 101 campsites that are made available for tents, trailers or RV camping sites.
 Beautiful hiking trails and picnic areas can be enjoyed year round.

 During the summer months, take a trip to Boukville, NY and stay at one of CNY’s newest campground, The Cider House.
 The grounds are located conveniently near the annual Madison Boukville Antique Fest which makes it an ideal location to camp with the family.

 The boat launch is a great place to utilize for fishing in the summer.
 You can enjoy looking along the beach and taking a swim in the lake as well during the hot summer months.